-There is no denying in the fact that when we travel we don't tend to stick to our healthy routines.
-Nobody can resist the temptation of eating colorful gelato in Italy, delicious cakes in Paris or matcha parfaits in Tokyo.
+There is no denying the fact that when we travel we don't tend to stick to our healthy routines.
+Nobody can resist the temptation of eating colourful gelato in Italy, delicious cakes in Paris or matcha parfaits in Tokyo.
 All these yummy foods usually come with a truckload of calories and sugars which essentially translate into an extra dress size.
-I've been traveling for a few years now and although I don't hold back indulging myself during trips, I do make an effort to go though a detox session once I get back home.
+I've been travelling for a few years now and although I don't hold back indulging myself during trips, I do make an effort to go through a detox session once I get back home.
 Not only it makes me feel amazing, but I actually learned to love it and look forward to it.
 The healthier I feel, the more energised I become which means I am more proactive in my professional and personal life.
-This is my post travel detox list which makes me feel fabulous.
+This is my post-travel detox list which makes me feel fabulous.

 I love to enjoy my morning coffee in the garden, weather permitting.
 I like the fresh, crisp, British air, whilst holding my coffee mug and setting myself for the day ahead.
 It's a relaxing habit and a great way to create a happy mindset.
 Recently, I started replacing my usual coffee with matcha tea.
 I learned the secrets of matcha tea whilst in Japan.
 It's packed with antioxidants and as opposed to giving you a short energy kick, it keeps your going for the rest of the day, without the need for a refill.
 If you don't like matcha tea, make sure you don't add any sugar your coffee.

 I am a complete tea addict and as I mentioned in my FAQ page, I have over 50 varieties of tea leaves in my home.
 As a post-travel regime, I tend to only drink green tea.